'I avert my gaze from ugliness': an audience with Duchess Goldblatt

 Her Grace bestows guidance on Twitter.
 "I like to lure the monster out from under the bed using a simple hallway booby trap laced with a canned ham and a Sidney Sheldon novel," reads one recent missive.
 "You people can wallow and stew in shifts," warns another.
 "Not all at once; I’m an old woman.
 You will be notified when it’s your turn."

-Her fans include writers like "Little Fires Everywhere" novelist Celeste Ng and Texas icon Lyle Lovett, with whom she’ll talk on Tuesday at BookPeople, as part of her virtual book tour for "Becoming Duchess Goldblatt: A Memoir" (Houghton Mifflin Harcourt, $24).
+Her fans include writers such as "Little Fires Everywhere" novelist Celeste Ng and Texas icon Lyle Lovett, with whom she’ll talk on Tuesday at BookPeople, as part of her virtual book tour for "Becoming Duchess Goldblatt: A Memoir" (Houghton Mifflin Harcourt, $24).

 RELATED: How Austin’s Lawrence Wright predicted this pandemic in his latest work of fiction